By ALEXI VENICE

 In addition to blankets on the grass and lawn chairs under canopies, there were tents erected behind a squared-off area marked with yellow tape indicating Dykes Only.

-That’s a two-person tent, the first of many placed on a slope down to the band shell.
-I didn’t dare dip under the tape, even though there wasn’t strict enforcement, as many people wandered in and out of this zone.
+In addition to blankets on the grass and lawn chairs under canopies, there were tents erected behind a squared-off area marked with yellow tape indicating Dykes Only.
+The feature photo of this article has a two-person tent, the first of many placed on a slope down to the band shell.
+I was tempted to dip under the tape to see what type of enforcement mechanism was being used.
 If this tent was too small for your taste, however, there were several other organized activities scheduled—like the Men’s Spanking Party from 1-6 p.m. at the Power Exchange.

 She put her arm around me and pulled me in close for the pic, surprising me with her squeeze.
 Her willingness to engage increased my comfort level of touring solo.